Aquiles-JG/AquilesCore/README.md

 <h2><center>MY COLLECTION OF RIMWORLD MODS</center></h2>
 <p>Modding is my hobby.
 I am a middle-aged man that enjoys modding games more than actually playing them.
 A hopeless D&D nostalgic.
 I have been working on these projects for many years now.
 Hopefully for many more.
 I only use GitHub for safekeeping and backup purposes.
 All mods here, including this one, are for private use only.</p>

-Thank you to<link type="https://www.elmundo.es" href="<# a URL #>all Rimworld modders out there, that through the years served me as inspiration and example to fuel countless hours of time spent in this passion.
+My heartful gratitude to all Rimworld modders out there, that through the years served me as inspiration and example to fuel countless hours of time spent in this passion.
 <h3>Special thanks</h3>
 I take my hat off to IcyCheeseCake for the amazing art, Taranchuk for the priceless code and Oskar Potocki for the opportunity to work with a professional modder.